SpeedaRJ/TabTeacher/README.md

 # TabTeacher

-Below is a compilation of attempts at designing and implementing features for a Start-Up idea, that ultimately didn't bear any fruit.
-However, it helped all of us involved to learn a lot, and maybe it will help someone else as well.
+Below are instructions for the compilation of attempts at designing and implementing ideas for a Start-Up which was in development from July 2023 to November 2023, that ultimately didn't bear any fruit.
+However, it helped all of us involved to learn a lot, and maybe these implementation files will help someone else as well.

 ## Pre-requisites